 Current healthcare certification

-or 2+ years of health related experience 2 Points
+One or more years of paid direct patient care experience 2 Points

-VI.
-A select number of interviews will be held in early December for applicants with the highest point totals.
+V. A select number of interviews will be held in November for applicants with the highest application point totals.
 Invitations to interview will be extended shortly after the application deadline.

-VII.
-Applicants with the highest point total will be offered acceptance into the Diagnostic Medical Sonography Program.
+VI.
+Applicants with the highest interview total will be offered acceptance into the Diagnostic Medical Sonography Program.

 The program director will send a letter of acceptance to the selected applicants via regular mail or electronic mail as soon as the decision is made.
 The selected applicants must then notify the program of their intent to join.
 Students are notified of additional required documents and deadlines in their acceptance letter.